Heap's Algorithm

 Why This Matters

 Heap's algorithm achieves the theoretical minimum: n! - 1 swaps for n! permutations.
-Each swap produces exactly one new arrangement.
+After the first output, each later arrangement is reached by one swap.
 This makes it:

 The deeper lesson: sometimes the right abstraction makes a complex problem trivial.
 Heap found that parity—the simplest property of numbers—perfectly captures what's needed to navigate the space of permutations.